awslabs/sagemaker-debugger/docs/xgboost/README.md

 However, in XGBoost, we currently support evaluation metrics, feature importances, and average SHAP values, which are all scalars and not tensors.
-Therefore, if the `reduction_config` parameter is set in `tornasole.xgboost.TornasoleHook`, it will be ignored and not used at all.
+Therefore, if the `reduction_config` parameter is set in `smdebug.xgboost.TornasoleHook`, it will be ignored and not used at all.

 ### How to save tensors

-There are different ways to save tensors when using Tornasole.
+There are different ways to save tensors when using smdebug.
 Tornasole provides easy ways to save certain standard tensors by way of default collections (a Collection represents a group of tensors).
 Examples of such collections are 'metric', 'feature\_importance',